 Here is a group of easy to grow houseplants that even the brownest of thumbs can manage.
 (With one exception: The Zebra plant is a challenge for some climates, but it is worth trying if you live in temperate zones where they are easy to grow.)

-Schefflera is commonly known as a dwarf umbrella.
+This tropical plant is commonly known as a dwarf umbrella.
 It is easy to grow and can reach quite a good size, even indoors.
-See my tips for growing a dwarf umbrella plant in a container.

 Corn Plant.
 It is easy to see why Dracaena Fragrans gets the common name corn plant.
 It looks very similar to fresh garden corn plants.
-See tips for growing Dracaena fragrans.

 Gold Dust Dracena.
 The yellow spotted leaves of Dracena Surculosa gives the plant its common name gold dust dracena.
 The plant is easy to grow and has outstanding foliage.
-Find out how to grow Gold Dust Dracena.

 The plant is easy to grow, but a bit more of a challenge to get it to flower.
 See my tips for growing zebra plant here.

 Syngonium.
 The arrowhead shape of the leaves of syngonium give the plant its common name.
 Syngonium podophyllum is also called Exotic Allusion.

 Dieffenbachia is also known as the “dumb cane plant.”
 This is because all leaves of the plant are known to be poisonous, particularly to small children and pets.

 For more gardening ideas, please visit The Gardening Cook on Facebook.